Miami Airport: The Ultimate 4-7 Hour MIA Layover Guide (by a Pilot)

 You can also ride the MIA Mover on the 3rd level to the Rental Car Center, from which there are tons of rental companies.

-I personally prefer using Hertz as a Gold Member, since I can hop in any available car and drive away instead of waiting in a long line to check in.
+I personally prefer using Hertz as a Gold/President's Club Member, since I can hop in any available car and drive away instead of waiting in a long line to check in.
 On a short layover, this is incredibly important.

 The freedom you’ll have thanks to a rental car is paramount to being able to efficiently explore the Miami area.
 Even on a relatively short layover, you’ll be able to visit world-famous Wynwood Walls, Little Havana, and downtown Brickell.
 With a little extra time, you can head to the absolutely magnificent Key Biscayne for white sand beaches and climbing an old Lighthouse!